bwsturm/bwsturm.github.io/_posts/2018-04-17-Project_Benson.md

 title: Project Benson
 ---

 Well, I survived my first week of the Metis Data Science Bootcamp in San Francisco.
-It's definitely been a challenging week, especially due to my 1.5 hour commute from Pleasanton each way.
-The good thing is that my instructors are really knowledgeable and super friendly as well as my cohort mates.
-I'm very excited about all the things I will learn in the next 11 weeks.
+In our first week, we worked on Project Benson.
+A description of the project along with some of our findings will be the subject of this blog post.

 ![_config.yml]({{ site.baseurl }}/images/config.png)

-The easiest way to make your first post is to edit this one.
-Go into /_posts/ and update the Hello World markdown file.
-For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.